Antxnszn/Antxnszn/README.md

 <!-- TODO: Add last video link -->

 - ⚙️ I’m currently learning about Web Development.
-- ✏️ Apassinoate of algorythms, maths and competitive programming problems.
+- ✏️ Passionate of algorythms, maths and competitive programming problems.
 - 🤔 I’m looking for an internship.
 - :balloon: I'm an active ICPC participator with my team, 3 devs and 1 paste.
 (Top 50 at 2024 GP MX)
 - :speech_balloon:Ask me for any question